-- Elected Chair Noreen Ambrose to a second term as chair of the Commission, and elected Vice-Chair Yvonne Lee to a second term as the vice-chair.
-The Commission welcomed its newest Commissioner, James Bell, who was appointed by the District Attorney on February 1, 2021. - Continued its regular business in a fully remote environment throughout the fiscal year under City's COVID-19 shelter-in-place public health orders to seamlessly provide its services to those served by its operations and programs. - Initiated use of video conferencing technology that allowed the Commission to resume its regular Commission monthly meetings online in July 2020 and enabled remote public participation, in collaboration with SFGovTV. - Initiated and completed its FY21 Hiring Plan as a departmental priority by filling five staff vacancies across all divisions and onboarded new staff members in April 2021 while all operations continued in a remote work environment. - Fully agreed with and began implementing the 16 work process enhancements recommended by the Budget and Legislative Analyst (BLA) in its performance audit of the Commission, which had been initiated in February 2020 at the request of the Board of Supervisors. - Recommended legislation to prohibit appointed City officials and high-level City employees from soliciting behested payments from persons who have business before them in response to investigative findings that emerged from the federal corruption probe to prevent corrupting influences from occurring in the future. - Provided advice, filer support, guidance, and training to 47 local candidates running for office and 30 committees primarily-formed to support/oppose a measure in the November 3, 2020 election. - Released a new online tool to enable the public to more easily search and visualize campaign finance data using the City's open data portal to summarize and explore candidate and ballot measure campaign contributions in November 3, 2020 election. - Completed a multi-year project to implement significant enhancements to the lobbyist electronic filing application and public access portal.
-It included the development of lobbyist data application programming interface (API) which will enable the Commission to provide lobbyist data to the public on the City's open data portal, DataSF, after the systems are integrated. - Certified 62 percent of the 26 supervisorial candidates who qualified to appear on the November 2020 election ballot as eligible to receive public financing, and disbursed over \$3.45 million in public funding with an average of \$215,949 per participating candidate. - Provided filer guidance, online trainings, and compliance resources to City officials and employees to help comply with their annual Statement of Economic Interests filing and Ethics and Sunshine training requirements by the April 1 deadline, supporting an over 94 percent on-time filing rate by the City's 500+ filers who are required to submit their statements online with the Ethics Commission.
+- Began implementing the 16 work process enhancements that the Budget and Legislative Analyst (BLA) recommended in its performance audit of the Commission initiated by the Board of Supervisors. - Recommended legislation to prohibit appointed City officials and high-level City employees from soliciting behested payments from persons who have business before them in response to investigative findings that emerged from the federal corruption probe. - Provided advice, filer support, guidance, and training to 47 local candidates running for office and 30 committees primarily-formed to support/oppose a measure in the November 3, 2020 election. - Released a new online tool to enable the public to more easily search and visualize campaign finance data using the City's open data portal to summarize and explore candidate and ballot measure campaign contributions in the November 3, 2020 election. - Completed a multi-year project to implement significant enhancements to the lobbyist electronic filing application and public access portal.
+The project included the development of lobbyist data application programming interface (API) which will enable the Commission to provide lobbyist data to the public on the City's open data portal, DataSF, after the systems are integrated.

-- Collaborated with the City Attorney's Office, the Clerk of the Board of Supervisors, and the Department of Human Resources (DHR) to coordinate the biennial Conflict of Interests Code review process designed for departments to ensure their list of positions designated to file Statement of Economic Interests (Form 700) reflects their current organizational structure and all positions that make or participate in shaping government decisions. - Secured necessary project resources and resumed its priority Form 700 'e-filing for all' project to enable over 3,000 departmental Form 700 filers to submit their required Form 700s in an electronic format beginning in January 2022. - Completed campaign audits of 23 committees that together reported over \$31 million in campaign expenditures in the 2018 election, including audits of 14 candidates whose committees received more than \$3.45 million in public financing and for which the Commission collaborated with the Controller's Office to secure external auditing resources to assist in reducing the Commission's backlog of pending audits. - Resolved 36 investigative matters including 9 enforcement cases that found violations of law with \$20,170 in total fines levied across a range of campaign finance, lobbying, permit consulting, and government ethics cases. - Expanded its Fixed Penalty Policy and implemented a new Streamlined Administrative Resolution Program to standardize processes for resolving an expanded range of enforcement matters through use of a streamlined stipulated settlement process with the Commission.
-Now in operation, the program produced its first streamlined settlements in June 2021 and allows a larger share of the Commission's investigative and enforcement resources to be focused on broader scope investigations of greater severity, complexity, and breadth. - Was authorized by the Mayor and Board of Supervisors for an annual FY21 operating budget of \$4.72 million with authority for 25 staff positions. - Directly supported the City's COVID-19 emergency response needs through both short-term and extended Disaster Service Work staff assignments, with 36 percent of the Commission's 25member staff having fulfilled DSW duty assignments since the start of the shelter in place public health order in March 2020, collectively totaling over 4,500 hours or more than 570 work days of emergency DSW coverage, with three employees serving extended deployments during FY21. - Adopted an Ethics Commission Racial Equity Action Plan in December 2020 to identify specific departmental strategies that reflect the City's comprehensive racial equity framework to promote racial equity and to create and sustain a work environment that reflects and engages the diversity of our communities.
+- Certified 62 percent of the 26 supervisorial candidates who qualified to appear on the November 2020 election ballot as eligible to receive public financing, and disbursed over \$3.45 million in public funding with an average of \$215,949 per participating candidate. - Provided filer guidance, online trainings, and compliance resources to City officials and employees to help comply with their annual Statement of Economic Interests filing and Ethics and Sunshine training requirements by the April 1 deadline, supporting an over 94 percent on-time filing rate by the City's 500+ filers who are required to submit their statements online with the Ethics Commission. - Adopted an Ethics Commission Racial Equity Action Plan in December 2020 to identify specific departmental strategies that reflect the City's comprehensive racial equity framework to promote racial equity and to create and sustain a work environment that reflects and engages the diversity of our communities. - Collaborated with the City Attorney's Office, the Clerk of the Board of Supervisors, and the Department of Human Resources (DHR) to coordinate the biennial Conflict of Interests Code review process designed for departments to ensure their list of positions designated to file Statement of Economic Interests (Form 700) reflects their current organizational structure and all positions that make or participate in shaping government decisions. - Secured necessary project resources and resumed its priority Form 700 'e-filing for all' project to enable over 3,000 departmental Form 700 filers to submit their required Form 700s in an electronic format beginning in January 2022. - Completed campaign audits of 23 committees that together reported over \$31 million in campaign expenditures in the 2018 election, including audits of 14 candidates whose committees received more than \$3.45 million in public financing and for which the Commission collaborated with the Controller's Office to secure external auditing resources to assist in reducing the Commission's backlog of pending audits.